The Essentials of Business Operations in France

 Corporate Tax (Impôt sur les Sociétés, IS)

-Société Anonyme (SA): These companies are generally subject to the standard corporate tax rate of 25%.
-Companies with a turnover exceeding €250 million may face a rate of 33.3%.
+• Société Anonyme (SA): These companies are subject to the standard corporate tax rate of 25%.
+However, for companies with a turnover exceeding €250 million, the rate is 28% on profits up to €500,000 and 31% for profits above this amount.

 VAT (Value-Added Tax)